 The most exciting and rewarding part of this profession is the challenging task of understanding the composer‘s intention and then serving as a kind of bridge between this vision and the audience.
 Your interpretation rarely ends up perfect which leaves you hungry for more!
 Josefine Mindus

-From the 2020/2021 season onwards, Josefine Mindus is a member of Komische Oper Berlin‘s opera studio.
+During the 2020/2021 and 2021/2022 seasons, Josefine Mindus is a member of Komische Oper Berlin‘s opera studio.
 In October 2020, she made her company debut singing Papagena in Mozart’s Die Zauberflöte under the baton of Ainārs Rubiķis.
-In spring 2021, she will make her role debuts as Kitchen boy in Dvořák’s Rusalka, Une Femme de Palais in Enescu’s Œdipe, Amore in Gluck’s Orfeo ed Euridice, Zerlina in Mozart’s Don Giovanni, Susanna in a Covid-version of Mozart’s Le nozze di Figaro.
+Her repertoire includes Une Femme de Palais in Enescu’s Œdipe, Amore in Gluck’s Orfeo ed Euridice, Zerlina in Mozart’s Don Giovanni, Susanna in a Covid-version of Mozart’s Le nozze di Figaro.

 The soprano gained her first operatic experiences in productions of Hochschule für Musik, Theater und Medien in Hanover, Germany: in Offenbach’s La vie parisienne, as Hotel Boy in Martinů’s Juliette and Barbarina in Mozart’s Le nozze di Figaro.
 In 2019, she performed the part of Susanna in Hindemith’s Sancta Susanna at Musikhochschule Hamburg.